CIR Campus Days

 We encourage you to follow up with anyone on our core teaching staff to schedule individual conversations:

-- Michael Albertus, Interim Faculty Director and Associate Professor of Political Science
+- Paul Staniland, Faculty Chair and Associate Professor of Political Science

-- Manuel Cabal, Preceptor and PhD Candidate in Political Science
+- Manuel Cabal, MA Teaching Fellow in Political Science - Schedule

 - Admitted Students Information